kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 ![Get Binding Flow](../assets/bindings-get-flow.drawio.svg)

 The diagram shows a flow of fetching a Kyma binding in KEB.
 The process starts with a GET request sent to the KEB API.
-Bindings are located by instance and binding IDs.
 The first instruction in the process is to check if a Kyma instance exists.
 If a Kyma instance exists, it must not be deprovisioned or suspended.
 The endpoint doesn't return bindings for such instances.
-Existing bindings are loaded by instance ID and binding ID.
+Existing bindings are retrieved by instance ID and binding ID.
 If any bindings exist, they are filtered by expiration date.
 KEB returns only non-expired bindings.

 ### The  Process of Deleting a Kyma Binding